We1337/Bookstore-Management-System-PHP-MySQL-Project/README.md

 - Scope for adding a help module, online payment, and multilingual features in the future.

 **Technologies Used:**
-- Wamp Server
+- Apache2 Server
 - MySQL
 - PHPMyAdmin
 - Browser
-- PHP, jQuery, Bootstrap, HTML, CSS
+- PHP, Bootstrap, HTML, CSS

 **Limitations:**
 - No online payment option.